nidakhan990/username.nidakhan990.io/sprint/comithooks.md

 In order to use git hooks, we must follow some steps first to enable them which are as follows:

-1. Step A: First we need to change our directory to the below directory as follows:
+1. **Step A**: First we need to change our directory to the below directory as follows:

 ##
 <tab><tab><pre><code> cd repository/.git/hooks </code></pre>